globocom/secDevLabs/owasp-top10-2017-apps/a5/ecommerce-api/README.md

 To properly understand how this application works, you can follow this step:

-- Try registering an user and log in!
+- Try registering a user and log in!

 ## Attack narrative

-Now that you know the purpose of this app, what could possibly go wrong?
-The following section describes how an attacker could identify and eventually find sensitive information about the app or it's users.
+Now that you know the purpose of this app, what could go wrong?
+The following section describes how an attacker could identify and eventually find sensitive information about the app or its users.
 We encourage you to follow these steps and try to reproduce them on your own to better understand the attack vector! 😜

 ### 👀